 The new engine has provided a nice visual overhaul in many of the game’s aspects.
 Graphically, the game is superior to the others, but the characters models for both Rios and Salem just look completely off, and in the case of Rios – ugly as sin.
 His caveman brow combined with his under bite makes me wish his face stayed under his mask, but adding in his Hulk Hogan-esque voice and it’s a comical caricature of a person.
 Beyond that though the linear environments, while straightforward and in many cases narrow, are fun to walk through and gawk at.
 These graphics are not necessarily on the same level as Battlefield 3, but that doesn’t stop Mexico and its inhabitants from standing out within the game in this fantastical land.
 On a serious note though – the sheer number of people in this cartel would put half of the population of Mexico in league with them based on how many people end up dying.

 As a note – this game does not have competitive multiplayer like the others.
 While this did free up Visceral to spend more time creating a polished and fast-paced cooperative experience, the game still experiences a number of issues.
 AI can be goofy at times; enemies can disappear leaving only guns and other minor things.
 The minor bugs serve as major detractors in such a small and focused game, but I didn’t come across anything game breaking.
-Combining these with a lackluster story that felt like a rehashed Hollywood blockbuster and I would say that Army of Two: The Devil’s Cartel is a fun game to romp through with a friend, but I highly doubt it’ll be on the top of anyone’s list.Note: The Army of Two: The Devil's Cartel review was written based on the Xbox 360 version of the game.
+Combining these with a lackluster story that felt like a rehashed Hollywood blockbuster and I would say that Army of Two: The Devil’s Cartel is a fun game to romp through with a friend, but I highly doubt it’ll be on the top of anyone’s list.Note: Army of Two: The Devil's Cartel was reviewed on Xbox 360.
+A physical copy of the game provided by the publisher.